NSW Architects Registration Board Members:

 Sue has comprehensive experience in senior level planning, management, and the direction of broad based directorates in medium to large local governments in NSW and Queensland.
 Sue is currently Group Manager Outcomes and Development at Parramatta City Council in the centre of western Sydney, the twelfth largest local government in NSW, with the second largest CBD.
 As Group Manager, Sue is responsible for preparation and management of a budget of $12 million, and the management of 150 staff across 4 service units.

-Peter Salhani, publisher, representing the views of the public
+Representing the views of the public (vacant - awaiting appointment)

 The Board meets every third Wednesday of the month.